Conventional Home Loans in Virginia

 - Benefits & Disadvantages of Conventional Loans

-- Who Qualifies for a Conventional Home Loan?
+- Who Qualifies for a Conventional Home Loan in Virginia?

-- How To Apply for a Conventional Loan
+- How to Apply for a Conventional Loan in Virginia

 What Is a Conventional Home Loan?

 A conventional loan is a mortgage not insured or offered by the government.
-VA loans, for example, are guaranteed by the U.S Department of Veterans Affairs.
-That means the VA will protect the mortgage lender if the borrower defaults on the loan.
+VA loans⁵, for example, are guaranteed by the U.S Department of Veterans Affairs.
+That means the VA⁶ will protect the mortgage lender if the borrower defaults on the loan.
 This lowers the credit risk.

 Conventional Loan Interest Rates

 Conventional mortgage interest rates vary depending on the respective lender and the borrower’s credit score – more so than for government-backed loans.
 Since interest rates are also based on mortgage-backed securities (which are traded just like stocks) rates can change daily, even hourly.

 To get the best mortgage rate, consider improving your credit score, saving up for a bigger down payment, choosing a shorter loan term, decreasing your debt, or increasing your income.
 Working with Dash can help too.
 At Dash Home Loans, we don’t settle for just “okay” interest rates.
 No, our Mortgage Coaches will hunt until they find the optimal rate for you!